EU fiscal rules

 Reformed rules

 The fiscal rules were reformed in April 2024.
 One key reform is that every Member State must make a fiscal-structural plan spanning at least four years.
-In its fiscal-structural plan, each Member State commits to a pace of fiscal adjustment based primarily on its debt sustainability.
-The plan also covers reforms and investments.
+In Finland, this plan is called the Medium-Term Plan.

-Member States are allowed to ask for an extension of the fiscal adjustment period by up to three years if they commit to further structural reforms and investments.
-The EU monitors the implementation of investments and reforms.
+Member States are allowed to ask for an extension of the fiscal adjustment period by up to three years if they commit to structural reforms and investments.
+The EU monitors the implementation of these reforms and investments.

-The European Commission assesses Member States’ fiscal-structural plans, and the Council of the EU adopts the implementing decision.
+The European Commission assesses Member States’ fiscal-structural plans, and the Council of the EU endorses the net expenditure paths and extensions.

 Finland's Medium-Term Plan 2025–2028